Advanced Search

 • Available Online: 2025-11-14

-• Objective Integrated Sensing and Communications (ISAC) has become a key enabling technology for the sixth generation mobile communications (6G) network, which can sense and monitor various information in the physical world while communicating with the users, thereby empowering emerging application scenarios such as low altitude economy, digital twin, and vehicle networking.
-Currently, existing ISAC research mainly focuses on wireless devices that include base stations and terminals.
-Meanwhile, visual sensing has been a hot research topic in the field of computer science for a long time.
-Visual sensing has many advantages such as strong visibility and rich details.
-This paper proposes to combine visual sensing with wireless device sensing to construct a new multimodal ISAC system.
-Among them, vision can sense the environment and then assist wireless communications, and wireless signals can also help break through the limitations of visual sensing.
-Methods This paper first explores the inherent correlation mechanism between environmental vision and wireless communications.
-Then, we discuss many key algorithms for visual sensing assisted wireless communication, including beam prediction, occlusion prediction, and resource scheduling and allocation methods for multiple base stations and users.
-These schemes confirm that visual sensing as prior information can enhance the communications performance of multimodal ISAC system.
-Next, we discuss the new sensing gains brought by wireless devices combined with visual sensor.
-Specifically, we propose the static environment reconstruction and dynamic target sensing schemes based on wireless signal and visual fusion, aiming to obtain global information of the physical world.
-Besides, we construct a "vision communication" simulation and measurement dataset, forming a complete theoretical and technical method for multimodal ISAC.
-Results and Discussions In terms of visual sensing assisted wireless communications, the hardware prototype system constructed in this paper is shown in Figure 6 and Figure 7, and the hardware test results are shown in Table 1.
-It can be seen that visual sensing can help millimeter wave communications better complete tasks such as beam alignment and beam prediction, thereby enhancing system communications performance.
-In terms of wireless communication assisted sensing, the hardware prototype system constructed in this article is shown in Figure 8, and the experimental results are presented in Figure 10 and Table 2.
-It can be seen that the static environment reconstruction effect combining wireless signals and visual sensors is more robust and has higher accuracy.
-The depth estimation of visual and communications fusion has strong robustness in rainy and snowy weather, and the RMSE error is reduced by about 50% compared to pure visual algorithms.
-These experimental results indicate that visual enabled multimodal ISAC systems have great potential for application.
-Conclusions This paper proposes to combine visual sensing with wireless device sensing to construct a new multimodal ISAC system.
-Among them, vision can sense the environment and then assist wireless communications, and wireless signals can also help break through the limitations of visual sensing.
-We discuss many key algorithms for visual sensing assisted wireless communication, including beam prediction, occlusion prediction, and resource scheduling and allocation methods for multiple base stations and users.
-We discuss the new sensing gains brought by wireless devices combined with visual sensor.
-Specifically, we propose the static environment reconstruction and dynamic target sensing schemes based on wireless signal and visual fusion, aiming to obtain global information of the physical world.
-Besides, we construct a "vision communication" simulation and measurement dataset, forming a complete theoretical and technical method for multimodal ISAC.
-The experimental results indicate that visual enabled multimodal ISAC systems have great potential for application in 6G networks.
+• Objective Integrated Sensing And Communications (ISAC) is regarded as a key enabling technology for Sixth-Generation mobile communications (6G), as it simultaneously senses and monitors information in the physical world while maintaining communication with users.
+The technology supports emerging scenarios such as low-altitude economy, digital twin systems, and vehicle networking.
+Current ISAC research primarily concentrates on wireless devices that include base stations and terminals.
+Visual sensing, which provides strong visibility and detailed environmental information, has long been a major research direction in computer science.
+This study proposes the integration of visual sensing with wireless-device sensing to construct a multimodal ISAC system.
+In this system, visual sensing captures environmental information to assist wireless communications, and wireless signals help overcome limitations inherent to visual sensing.
+Methods The study first explores the correlation mechanism between environmental vision and wireless communications.
+Key algorithms for visual-sensing-assisted wireless communication are then discussed, including beam prediction, occlusion prediction, and resource scheduling and allocation methods for multiple base stations and users.
+These schemes demonstrate that visual sensing, used as prior information, enhances the communication performance of the multimodal ISAC system.
+The sensing gains provided by wireless devices combined with visual sensors are subsequently explored.
+A static-environment reconstruction scheme and a dynamic-target sensing scheme based on wireless–visual fusion are proposed to obtain global information about the physical world.
+In addition, a “vision–communication” simulation and measurement dataset is constructed, establishing a complete theoretical and technical framework for multimodal ISAC.
+Results and Discussions For visual-sensing-assisted wireless communications, the hardware prototype system constructed in this study is shown in (Fig. 6) and (Fig. 7), and the corresponding hardware test results are presented in (Table 1).
+The results show that visual sensing assists millimetre-wave communications in performing beam alignment and beam prediction more effectively, thereby improving system communication performance.
+For wireless-communication-assisted sensing, the hardware prototype system is shown in (Fig. 8), and the experimental results are shown in (Fig. 9) and (Table 2).
+The static-environment reconstruction obtained through wireless–visual fusion shows improved robustness and higher accuracy.
+Depth estimation based on visual and communication fusion also presents strong robustness in rainy and snowy weather, with the RMSE reduced by approximately 50% compared with pure visual algorithms.
+These experimental results indicate that vision-enabled multimodal ISAC systems present strong potential for practical application.
+Conclusions A multimodal ISAC system that integrates visual sensing with wireless-device sensing is proposed.
+In this system, visual sensing captures environmental information to assist wireless communications, and wireless signals help overcome the inherent limitations of visual sensing.
+Key algorithms for visual-sensing-assisted wireless communication are examined, including beam prediction, occlusion prediction, and resource scheduling and allocation for multiple base stations and users.
+The sensing gains brought by wireless devices combined with visual sensors are also analysed.
+Static-environment reconstruction and dynamic-target sensing schemes based on wireless–visual fusion are proposed to obtain global information about the physical world.
+A “vision–communication” simulation and measurement dataset is further constructed, forming a coherent theoretical and technical framework for multimodal ISAC.
+Experimental results show that vision-enabled multimodal ISAC systems present strong potential for use in 6G networks.

 • loading